OPERATING HOURS

 Once you enter the base, drive straight on Blue Angel Parkway until it forks, at which point bare left on Taylor Road.
 You will first pass the Fort Barrancas Visitor Center on the right.
 Fort Barrancas is on a hill behind the Visitor Center, though you cannot see it from the road.
 Advanced Redoubt is located a little farther down on the left—you can’t miss it.

-ADVANCED REDOUBT TOURS
+SELF-GUIDED TOUR OF ADVANCED REDOUBT

 FORT HISTORY

 A redoubt is an enclosed fort usually built in an outlying area, sort of an outpost for soldiers sent to defend a strategic point.
-Faced with an overwhelming attack, this is a place where the soldiers can fall back.
+Faced with an overwhelming attack, this is a place where the soldiers can fall back to.
 The definition of redoubt is “a place of retreat.”
 Redoubts can be earthen, temporary structures, or in the case of Advanced Redoubt, a permanent structure made of brick or stone.

 Fort Barrancas was built to protect the entrance of Pensacola Bay so that enemy forces could not attack the Pensacola Navy Yard (aka Warrington Navy Yard).
 However, there was still plenty of open land to the north of the fort, leaving the Navy Yard vulnerable to a land-based attack from the west.
 To counter this, another fort, Advanced Redoubt, was built to block the way.
 Defensive trenches were then dug to connect the two forts together.
 An enemy now approaching the Navy Yard by land would always be within range of the guns from one of these two forts, not to mention the men stationed in the trenches.

-Construction on Advanced Redoubt started before the Civil War in 1845, but was not completed until after the war in 1870 (Barrancas was completed in 1844).
+Construction on Advanced Redoubt started before the Civil War in 1845 but was not completed until after the war in 1870 (Barrancas was completed in 1844).
 Slaves were the labor force in the pre-war years, but hired craftsmen and laborers finished the project.
 It is interesting to note that the workmanship was superior during the slave era.
 This is because the skilled slaves could not leave the job, and the same men worked on the project year after year.
 Following the war, the turnover in the workforce was tremendous, and there was never any consistency in the quality of work.
 It didn’t take long for hired workers to realize that mosquitoes and Yellow Fever outbreaks sucked.
 Such was life in Florida.

 The only time the Pensacola area forts saw any battle action was during the Civil War.
-As soon as Federal troops realized Florida’s secession from the Union was inevitable, they opted to abandon Fort Barrancas, Fort McRee, and Advanced Redoubt and retreated to Fort Pickens, which was determined to provide the best possibility for defense.
+As soon as Federal troops realized Florida’s secession from the Union was inevitable, they opted to abandon Fort Barrancas, Fort McRee, and Advanced Redoubt and retreat to Fort Pickens, which was determined to provide the best possibility for defense.
 Confederate troops under the command of General Braxton Bragg occupied the abandoned forts and took control of the Navy Yard on January 12, 1861, the same day that fighting broke out at Fort Sumter.

 In September, a small force of Union soldiers attacked the Navy Yard without success.
 In response, Bragg sent one thousand men to attack the camp of the 6th New York Infantry and burned it to the ground.
 That provoked the guns at Fort Pickens to open up on the Confederate forts and the Navy Yard for two consecutive days in November.
 Fort McRee was heavily damaged.
 Advanced Redoubt was too far inland to be involved in any of this fighting, for the guns at Fort Pickens could barely reach Fort Barrancas, let alone a fort a few miles farther north.